Hi I’m Perre. I design products that are fun and easy to use.

 Her application took five weeks to wind its way from submission through the University’s mysterious approval process.
-Two other applications we studied took an average two weeks and three weeks.
+A second form we studied took an average of three weeks.
+A third form averaged two weeks.

-Why?
-Staff and faculty members across the university put important yet invisible time into her application.
+Why the weeks-long wait?
+Staff and faculty across the university put important yet invisible time into her application.
 More on that in a moment.

 Partway through these approvals, Emma took a call from one reviewer asking to meet.
 The international advisor informed Emma that because of US VISA requirements, an application to take a temporary leave from the University (which had secured her the VISA) required a note from a doctor verifying the illness or injury of her family member.
 So she called her family in Vietnam, asked them to get a note from her father’s doctor indicating the severity of the injury.
 The Doctor faxed it from Vietnam to the international center.
 It was in Vietnamese.
 So after picking up the doctor’s note, she translated it.
 The international center did their best to verify the note, then stapled both the original and the translation to the back of the form.
 Then Emma walked it across campus to leave it at the office of the next reviewer.

 As I conducted interviews and usability studies with UCLA students, staff, and faculty members, I documented their experiences in user experience flows.
 These document the experiences of each person who touches a sheet of paper, and what each person does in response.
 In total, I mapped out three forms; the example here is the Leave of Absence form.

 From left-to-right you see columns representing people who touch the form on its journey across campus: the student, a student’s advisor, faculty members authorized to sign on behalf of a student’s program, a chairperson for her doctoral committee, an international advisor, funding staff, academic staff, a director, an associate dean, and someone from the registrar’s office.